 If your children are budding musicians, actors or dancers, there’s no need to travel to get them the training and experience they need.
 Our towns have some of the best performing arts schools around.

 If your child wants to learn to play an instrument, head to The Cortlandt School of Performing Arts, founded by Carol Arrucci (veteran k-12 music teacher and Broadway professional) and her husband Ray Arrucci (Equity actor and vocalist).

 It is the largest music school in the area, with locations in Croton-on-Hudson, Mohegan Lake and Pleasantville, and also offers instrument rentals.
-Students of all ages and levels can take private lessons in piano, percussion, strings, brass, guitar/banjo/ukulele, and voice.
+Students of all ages and levels can take private lessons in piano like the ones in my review here, percussion, strings, brass, guitar/banjo/ukulele, and voice.

 Each lesson incorporates ear training, music theory, music history and sight-reading.
 The 26 instructors include certified K-12 music teachers as well as professional musicians who have performed on Broadway, at Carnegie Hall, and been featured in PBS’s Great Performances.
 Students have been accepted into prestigious music conservatories and gone on to successful performance careers.